Origin and History

 In 1755, the regiment was stationed in Nova Scotia where it garrisoned Fort Lawrence.
 In June, a detachment of 270 men took part in the expedition against Fort Beauséjour.
 The fort surrendered on June 16.
 From August to October, the regiment took part in the operations leading to the deportation of the Acadians.

-In 1756, the regiment remained in Nova Scotia and did not take part to any major action.
+In 1756, the regiment remained in Nova Scotia and did not take part in any major action.

 In 1757, the regiment was selected for the planned campaign against Louisbourg or Québec.
 However, three French Naval Squadrons reinforced Louisbourg that summer and the British expedition was cancelled.
 When the expedition was abandoned, the various companies of the regiment were assigned to garrison duty in Halifax and Newfoundland.
-The 40th Foot spent the Winter 1757/1758 at Halifax, Nova Scotia.
+The 40th Foot spent the winter of 1757/1758 at Halifax, Nova Scotia.
 One company had been detached to to St. John’s and another one to Placentia in Newfoundland.

 In 1758, the regiment (35 officers and 701 men in 8 companies) took part in a new expedition against Louisbourg.
 On May 28, the British Fleet departed Halifax.
-On June 8, when Lord Jeffrey Amherst's Army landed in Garbarus Bay near Louisbourg, the regiment was part of the right brigade under Whitmore.
+On June 8, when Lord Jeffrey Amherst's Army landed in Gabarus Bay near Louisbourg, the regiment was part of the right brigade under Whitmore.
 In June and July, the regiment played an active role in the Siege of Louisbourg.
 On June 13, elements of the regiment repulsed a French sortie.
 During the siege, the regiment had lost Lieutenant Lilley, wounded; 1 corporal and 7 men killed; and 1 sergeant, 1 corporal and 19 men wounded.
 After the capitulation of Louisbourg on July 27, the light troops of the regiment were detached to take part in the capture of Isle Saint-Jean (present-day Prince Edward Island).
 The regiment was among the British troops left to garrison Louisbourg during the next winter.

 In 1759, the grenadiers of the regiment were part of the British expedition against Québec.
 They formed a converged battalion known as "Louisbourg Grenadiers" with the grenadiers of the 22nd Foot and 45th Foot.
 On July 31, these grenadiers took part in the failed attack on the shores of Beauport, suffering heavy losses in the fight, including Captain Hamilton and Lieutenant Bradstreet who were both wounded.
 On September 13, at the victorious Battle of the Plains of Abraham, they were on the right flank.
 Québec finally surrendered on September 18.
 At the end of October, Vice-Admiral Saunders fired his farewell salute and dropped down the Saint-Laurent River with his fleet.
 The grenadiers of the regiment, who had formed part of the “Louisbourg Grenadiers” during this campaign, embarked aboard the fleet and returned to Louisbourg where they wintered.

 In 1760, 2 companies of the regiment were left in Newfoundland to garrison St. John's and Placentia while the remaining 8 companies sailed from Louisbourg up the Saint-Laurent River and took part in the three pronged attack against Montréal.
-After the capitulation of Montréal, these 8 companies assumed garrison duty in the town.
+After the capitulation of Montréal, these 8 companies were distributed in the surrounding villages as follows:

 In the summer of 1761, the 8 companies of the regiment garrisoning Montréal were ordered to Staten Island.
 They were then sent to the West Indies where they arrived in Carlisle Bay in Barbados on December 24.